How To Obtain a Sourdough Starter

 The conditions necessary to make a sourdough starter include:

-Once you have these things figured out you can combine your flour (preferably freshly ground whole-grain) with slightly less water.
+Once you have these things figured out you can combine the flour with slightly less water.
+Freshly ground whole-grain flour is ideal, but any type of flour will work.
 So you could start with 3/4 cup flour and 1/2 cup warm water in a half gallon jar.

 Stir vigorously with a non-reactive utensil to incorporate air, and cover with a breathable lid.
 Allow to sit in a warm place for 12 to 24 hours.
 Feeding every 12 hours will increase the rate at which your sourdough starter is multiplying its organisms; feeding every 24 hours will take a bit longer, but may be more sustainable depending on your time commitment.

-At the 12 or 24 hour mark hopefully you will begin to see some bubbles, indicating that organisms are present.
+At the 12 or 24 hour mark you may begin to see some bubbles, indicating that organisms are present.
 Repeat the feeding with 1/2 cup warm water and 3/4 cup flour.
 Stir vigorously, cover, and wait another 12 to 24 hours.

-At this point you’ll want to start removing half of the starter before every feeding and discarding it into the compost so that the starter you do have can multiply in organisms without overflowing your jar.
+At this point you can start removing half of the starter before every feeding and discarding it into the compost so that the starter you do have can multiply in organisms without overflowing your jar.

-After about 5 to 7 days your sourdough starter should have enough yeasts and bacteria to be useful in baking.
+After about 5 to 7 days the sourdough starter should have enough yeasts and bacteria to be useful in baking.

 The Benefits of Obtaining an Established Starter